The importance of Almack’s

 |Sarah Villiers, Lady Jersey © Rachel Knowles|

-The patronesses met every Monday night during the season to decide who to drop from their membership and who to extend a voucher to.
 Vouchers were granted to those who met the criteria of the patronesses.
-This depended more on position in society, address and behaviour than on wealth.
-If granted a voucher, a young lady would be introduced to suitable partners by the patronesses.
+This depended more on position in society, address, and behaviour than on wealth.
+If granted a voucher, a young lady could be introduced to suitable partners by the patronesses.

 The rules of Almack’s

 from The Reminiscences and Recollections of Captain Gronow (1889)